paaolet/Verificador-de-CPF/README.md

-# Verificador-de-CPF
+CPF Verifier
-O objetivo do programa de verificação de CPF é validar e verificar de um número de CPF, baseado em uma lógica específica no conjunto de números.
-Esse projeto foi desenvolvido em equipe, composta por três pessoas, para o Colégios Univap (CTI Univap - Colégio Técnico Antônio Teixeira Fernandes), como avaliação tanto individual quanto em grupo.
+The aim of the CPF verification program is to validate and verify a CPF number, based on a specific logic in the set of numbers.
+This project was developed in a team of three people for the Univap Colleges (CTI Univap - Colégio Técnico Antônio Teixeira Fernandes), as both an individual and group assessment.